What Are Thought Stopping Techniques and Do They Work?

 To highlight this point, we’ve clustered together some key points to consider:

 Another way to support people with ADHD and work environments that harness their abilities is through Reasonable Adjustments.
+For example, note-taking software that provides live transcripts of meetings can alleviate stress and ensure they don’t miss key details.
 Making Reasonable Adjustments for ADHD is compulsory under The Equality Act 2010.
 All employers must make Reasonable Adjustments to prevent people with disabilities from being at an unfair disadvantage at work.

 Reasonable Adjustments for ADHD are general adjustments that may include, for instance, later start times or noise-cancelling headphones that reduce distractions.
 While these are general ADHD workplace adjustments, staff members with ADHD who need more customised support should consider applying for help through the Access to Work scheme.
 The scheme offers individuals with ADHD funding for supportive interventions like specialist equipment or assistive technology.